shoui520/shoui520.github.io/docs/faq.md

 ▜▛▜▛▜▛▜▛▜▛▜▛▜▛▜▛▜▛▜▛▜▛▜▛

 You have reached the end of the FAQ!

-Due to the FAQ becoming ridiculously long, it can be hard to quickly find what you want.
-In that case, use the search bar or CTRL+F.

 This FAQ is still incomplete and it is no longer being updated.